mmistakes/minimal-mistakes/_posts/2020-01-19-Direct-Server-Return.md

 published: true
 ---

 Applications like Radius, Tacacs need visibility to the IP address of the client machine that sends the authentication request.
 When these applications are behind a load balancer with a SNAT, the application sees load balancer's SNAT addresses as client addresses.
-One of the solutions is to use **Direct Server Return**.
+One of the solutions is to use {: .notice--success} **Direct Server Return**.

 ## Direct Server Return